patoui/laravel-profile/readme.md

 TODO:

-* Add links to resources used for the article
-* Add link to gist used for the article
 * Add gates/policies for admin
 * Add reply to comments (thread/nested comments)
 * Fix Facebook preview image, default to profile picture